 I am Robert (Rob, not Bob or Bobby) Jenkins; I am now 42 years old.
 I have been married to Cindy for 17 years; we have two children 16-year-old twins Mac and Marci.

-I was having my morning coffee, when Cindy dropped the bombshell.
+I was having my morning coffee when Cindy dropped the bombshell.
 She had not been very loving for almost the past four months.
-Since the start of the new school year she was snippy, quick to argue, eager to criticize.
+Since right after the start of the new school year she had been snippy, quick to argue, eager to criticize.

 I was fed up with it all.
 I had basically moved out of the bedroom and into the guest house.
 The only time I was in the house was for my meals.

 We were sitting at the breakfast bar when Cindy looked at me and said.
 “Rob, I want a divorce.
 We have not communicated for months.”

 “OK, you need to find a lawyer.
 Is your lover going to be paying?
 Because you will no longer be on any of our accounts, and all of the ATM and credit cards will be locked down.
 The lease on your car is expiring at the end of the month and I will not renew it.
 This house and all the property is owned by my trust.
 You need to find a place to live as of midnight next Friday.
 I will call the security company and have all of the lock codes changed.
 You can take your clothes, your jewelry, and your personal property.
 Everything else stays here.
 Are you satisfied now?”

 She sat there with her mouth open.
 When she finally said something she said, “There has been no lover, I have been faithful, I’m just tired of the arguing, and the fact that you left our bed.”